darellsam/Fraud-Detection-with-Machine-Learning/README.md

 ## 📌 Notes
 This is an educational project and is not intended for production or financial decision-making.

-Due to the imbalanced nature of fraud datasets, evaluation should prioritize recall and precision over accuracy.
+Due to the imbalanced nature of fraud datasets, evaluation should prioritize recall over precision over accuracy.

 Feel free to fork, star ⭐️, or contribute to improve this project!